HMS Duncan (D37): Operational service

 Duncan, the sixth and last Type 45 destroyer, was commissioned on 26 September 2013.
 She entered service on 30 December 2013, four months ahead of schedule, after a period of trials and training.

 On 2 March 2015, Duncan left HMNB Portsmouth on her maiden deployment to the Mediterranean Sea and Middle East.
 On 7 July 2015, Duncan joined up with the U.S. Navy Carrier Strike Group Twelve to strike the Islamic State of Iraq and the Levant.

 In April 2016, HMS Duncan was one of several Royal Navy ships exercising with the French Navy in Exercise Griffin Strike.
-In October 2016, Duncan, escorted by the frigate HMS Richmond, was dispatched by the Ministry of Defence to intercept and "man-mark" a fleet of Russian Navy vessels, including their flagship Admiral Kuznetsov, which was passing through the English Channel on its way to Syria.
+In October 2016, Duncan, accompanied by the frigate HMS Richmond, was dispatched by the Ministry of Defence to intercept and "man-mark" a fleet of Russian Navy vessels, including their flagship Admiral Kuznetsov, which was passing through the English Channel on its way to Syria.
 In November, while sailing off the coast of England, Duncan suffered a total propulsion failure and was towed back to Plymouth.

 Duncan sailed from Portsmouth in June 2017 to assume the role of flagship of NATO's Standing Maritime Naval Group 2 (SNMG2), operating in the Black Sea and the Mediterranean.
 Duncan was due to be relieved in September 2017 by HMS Ocean on her final deployment, but Ocean was redeployed to the Caribbean Sea to provide relief to British Overseas Territories in the region in the wake of Hurricane Irma.
 Duncan was instead relieved by HMS Diamond, which was berthed in Gibraltar en route to the Persian Gulf to relieve HMS Monmouth.
 Duncan returned to Portsmouth on 22 September 2017.